Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Why those particular characteristics?

-Well I it's basically the um the the project of mass immigration has imported people that may not be as good at things as the native population and you have to protect them from the consequences of ultimately their own failures which is about as brutal a way as I can put it but it is true.
+Well, it's basically that the project of mass immigration has imported people that may not be as good at things as the native population, and you have to protect them from the consequences of ultimately their own failures.

 The downsides cannot outweigh the benefits at this point.

-Look the reason I agree with you is because these movements are very organic.
+Look, the reason I agree with you is because these movements are very organic.

-And they aren't sort of imposed or anything they're genuinely organic expressions of the intellectual and commercial and political elite of the Muslim world and that's what they think.
+They're genuinely organic expressions of the intellectual and commercial and political elite of the Muslim world.

-So Bleach Demon, would you please do a breakdown of the Muslim Brotherhood?
+Bleach Demon, would you please do a breakdown of the Muslim Brotherhood?

 Assuming, well, okay, it's not a full breakdown of it, but it's a breakdown of how they think.